Vertically Integrated Projects in Maryland Engineering

 The VIP Program is the Next Revolution in Higher Education Research

-Spring 2026 applications open on November 4th and close on November 18th.
+Fall 2026 applications open on April 10th and close on April 24th.
 Apply here!

 Maryland Engineering has partnered with the Office of Undergraduate Research (OUR) to expand Vertically Integrated Projects (VIP) across campus and grow our interdisciplinary undergraduate research and exploration opportunities!
 Learn more about this exciting partnership on the OUR VIP website and explore student and faculty resources!